KQM-git/TCL/mechanics/gameplay-mechanics/lifeskills.md

 * Stamina restoration food doesn't restore stamina for the Waverider.

-### Fish Replacement
+### Fish Respawn

 **By:** [Kenneth (Ellaevans)#6329](../../evidence/mechanics/gameplay-mechanics/lifeskills.md#fish-replacement)

-* All fishes from both day/night pools are replaced after 48-72 hours, even if they weren't previously empty.
+* All of the fishes respawn after 48-72 hours, even if the Fishing Points weren't cleared.

 ## Equipment